paulcodrpub/tool-script/README.md

 ```

 # yumupdate.sh
-On CentOS 6 and 7, you can run this script and it will 1) "yum -y update" and 2) reboot OS, only when kernel is updated.
+On CentOS 6 and 7, you can run script yumupdate.sh and it will 1) "yum -y update" and 2) reboot OS, only when kernel is updated.
 This script will create folder  /root/logsyum to store log files.

+Please check [yumupdate.md](yumupdate.md) for more details.